murugilinet/zero_day/README.md

-# This file is mandatory in projects
+# Vagrant
+## Vagrant - or - how to code in your local computer
+Virtual machine